raffazizzi/salve/README.md

 Credits
 =======

+This fork of Salve is maintained by Raff Viglianti.

 Salve is designed and developed by Louis-Dominique Dubeau, Director of Software Development for the Buddhist Translators Workbench project, Mangalam Research Center for Buddhist Languages.